bruceminanga/Django-SignUp-Project-By-Will-Vincent/README.md

 6. Define your view function in accounts/views.py
 7. Create a template folder and create another folder called accounts which should have signup.html file.
 8. Direct template in your settings.py
+9. After running the server, head up to http://127.0.0.1:8000/accounts/signup/ to view the signup form

 I learned this Project from https://learndjango.com/tutorials/django-signup-tutorial